- About SEAS

 RC is currently accommodating classes as and when needed.
 The process requires for the class to send a ticket to RC listing the first and last names, and email addresses of the students and total.
 The accounts are destroyed and the data is erased at the end of the semester.

-The application is setup by SEAS Computing and integrated with Canvas, so there is no setup required by the student.
+The application is setup by FAS ATG and integrated with Canvas, so there is no setup required by the student.
 Students can concentrate on course content from the first day of classes.
-SEAS Computing can provide consultation on requirements and implementation of the JupyterHub infrastructure.
+FAS ATG can provide consultation on requirements and implementation of the JupyterHub infrastructure.

 8. Windows Workspaces - Virtual Desktop Images (VDI)